 - You will have your mugshot taken.

 - Any property you have will get taken away from you and stored until you are discharged.

 - You will then be allowed to use the phone in order to get in touch with a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to wear a jail uniform.
+- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to wear a jail uniform.

 Have you ever been booked into jail?
 If you have, please share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that could help other people make it through jail intake?

 Click here to tell about all about it